xonsh/xonsh/docs/tutorial.rst

           xonsh input.
 This follows the Python convention and helps trick syntax highlighting, though ``$`` is more traditional for shells.

-Since this is just Python, we are able import modules, print values, and use other built-in Python functionality:
+Since this is just Python, we are able to import modules, print values, and use other built-in Python functionality:

 .. code-block:: xonshcon